Twins vs. Brewers Player Props Betting Odds

 - Home Runs Prop: Over/Under 0.5 (Over Odds: +700)

-- Larnach heads into this matchup looking to extend his two-game hit streak.
-During his last five outings he is batting .188 with a home run, two walks and three RBI.
+- Taylor enters this game looking to extend his seven-game hit streak.
+During his last 10 games he is batting .333 with two doubles, four home runs and six RBI.

 |Opponent